Optimal approximation for unconstrained non-submodular minimization: Abstract

 \section{Abstract}

-Submodular function minimization is a well studied problem; existing algorithms solve it exactly or up to arbitrary accuracy.
-However, in many applications, the objective function is not exactly submodular.
-No theoretical guarantees exist in this case.
-While submodular minimization algorithms rely on intricate connections between submodularity and convexity, we show that these relations can be extended sufficiently to obtain approximation guarantees for non-submodular minimization.
-In particular, we prove how a projected subgradient method can perform well even for certain non-submodular functions.
-This includes important examples, such as objectives for structured sparse learning and variance reduction in Bayesian optimization.
+Submodular function minimization is well studied, and existing algorithms solve it exactly or up to arbitrary accuracy.
+However, in many applications, such as structured sparse learning or batch Bayesian optimization, the objective function is not exactly submodular, but close.
+In this case, no theoretical guarantees exist.
+Indeed, submodular minimization algorithms rely on intricate connections between submodularity and convexity.
+We show how these relations can be extended to obtain approximation guarantees for minimizing non-submodular functions, characterized by how close the function is to submodular.
 We also extend this result to noisy function evaluations.
-Our algorithm works in the value oracle model.
-We prove that in this model, the approximation result we obtain is the best possible with a subexponential number of queries.
+Our approximation results are the first for minimizing non-submodular functions, and are optimal, as established by our matching lower bound.